 Scientists recently estimated the volume and ages of groundwater using a combination of chemical measurements and mathematical models.
 The authors of the study compiled measurements of levels of tritium, the radioactive form of the element hydrogen, to estimate groundwater age.
 High tritium levels correspond to water that was exposed to nuclear testing in the past 50 years, or “young” water.
 The team found that about … Continue reading Water Beneath Our Feet

 by Jordan Wilkerson figures by Brad Wierbowski The Environmental Protection Agency (EPA) recently issued a new wave of regulations, and they focus on one thing: methane.
 Due to the EPA’s recent proposal, we have been inundated with stories about methane, its connection to the fossil fuel industry, and its comparison to carbon dioxide as a greenhouse gas [1,2].
-However, the authors often leave out a … Continue reading Why the EPA is Addressing Methane: the Other Greenhouse Gas
+However, the authors often leave out a … Continue reading Natural Gas Leaks Increase Climate Risk of Energy Source

 by Matthew Schwartz A new danger is threatening the economic stability of the west coast of the United States and has the potential to cause a public health crisis.
 A massive harmful algal bloom has accumulated across most of the west coast and may be the largest toxic algal bloom ever recorded .
 The bloom is a threat because it is releasing a toxin which … Continue reading Harmful Algal Blooms Threaten Public Health and Economic Stability Along the West Coast